wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 1. How do you select the best performing architecture?

    * <strong>Understand the available services and resources</strong> - Learn about and understand the wide range of services and resources available in the cloud.
-Identify the relevant services and configuration options for your workload, and understand how to achieve optimal performance.
+Identify the relevant services and configuration options for each workload, and understand how to achieve optimal performance.

    * <strong>Define a process for architectural choices</strong> - Use internal experience and knowledge of the cloud, or external resources such as published use cases, relevant documentation, or whitepapers to define a process to choose resources and services.
-You should define a process that encourages experimentation and benchmarking with the services that could be used in your workload.
+You should define a process that encourages experimentation and benchmarking with the services that could be used by workloads.

    * <strong>Factor cost requirements into decisions</strong> - Workloads often have cost requirements for operation.
 Use internal cost controls to select resource types and sizes based on predicted resource need.

-   * <strong>Use policies or reference architectures</strong> - Maximize performance and efficiency by evaluating internal policies and existing reference architectures and using your analysis to select services and configurations for your workload.
+   * <strong>Use policies or reference architectures</strong> - Maximize performance and efficiency by evaluating internal policies and existing reference architectures and using analysis to select services and configurations for each workload.

-   * <strong>Use guidance from your cloud provider or an appropriate partner</strong> - Use cloud company resources, such as solutions architects, professional services, or an appropriate partner to guide your decisions.
-These resources can help review and improve your architecture for optimal performance.
+   * <strong>Use guidance from cloud providers or partners</strong> - Use cloud company resources, such as solutions architects, professional services, or an appropriate partner to guide decisions.
+These resources can help review and improve the architecture for optimal performance.

    * <strong>Benchmark existing workloads</strong> - Benchmark the performance of an existing workload to understand how it performs on the cloud.
 Use the data collected from benchmarks to drive architectural decisions.

-   * <strong>Load test your workload</strong> - Deploy your latest workload architecture on the cloud using different resource types and sizes.
+   * <strong>Load test workloads</strong> - Deploy the latest workload architecture on the cloud using different resource types and sizes.
 Monitor the deployment to capture performance metrics that identify bottlenecks or excess capacity.
-Use this performance information to design or improve your architecture and resource selection.
+Use this performance information to design or improve architecture and resource selection.

-2. How do you select your compute solution?
+2. How do you select the compute solution?

    * <strong>Evaluate the available compute options</strong> - Understand the performance characteristics of the compute-related options available to you.
-Know how instances, containers, and functions work, and what advantages, or disadvantages, they bring to your workload.
+Know how instances, containers, and functions work, and what advantages, or disadvantages, they bring to  workloads.

-   * <strong>Understand the available compute configuration options</strong> - Understand how various options complement your workload, and which configuration options are best for your system.
+   * <strong>Understand the available compute configuration options</strong> - Understand how various options complement workloads, and which configuration options are best for the system.
 Examples of these options include instance family, sizes, features (GPU, I/O), function sizes, container instances, and single versus multi-tenancy.

-   * <strong>Collect compute-related metrics</strong> - One of the best ways to understand how your compute systems are performing is to record and track the <strong>true utilization of various resources</strong>.
+   * <strong>Collect compute-related metrics</strong> - One of the best ways to understand how compute systems are performing is to record and track the <strong>true utilization of various resources</strong>.
 This data can be used to make more accurate determinations about resource requirements.

-   * <strong>Determine the required configuration by right-sizing</strong> - Analyze the various <strong>performance characteristics</strong> of your workload and how these characteristics relate to memory, network, and CPU usage.
-Use this data to choose resources that best match your workload's profile.
+   * <strong>Determine the required configuration by right-sizing</strong> - Analyze the various <strong>performance characteristics</strong> of each workload and how these characteristics relate to memory, network, and CPU usage.
+Use this data to choose resources that best match each workload's profile.
 For example, a memory-intensive workload, such as a database, could be served best by the r-family of instances.
 However, a bursting workload can benefit more from an elastic container system.

-   * <strong>Use the available elasticity of resources</strong> - The cloud provides the flexibility to expand or reduce your resources dynamically through a variety of mechanisms to meet changes in demand.
+   * <strong>Use the available elasticity of resources</strong> - The cloud provides the flexibility to expand or reduce resources dynamically through a variety of mechanisms to meet changes in demand.
 Combined with compute-related metrics, a workload can automatically respond to changes and utilize the optimal set of resources to achieve its goal.

-   * <strong>Re-evaluate compute needs based on metrics</strong> - Use system-level metrics to identify the behavior and requirements of your workload over time.
-Evaluate your workload's needs by comparing the available resources with these requirements and make changes to your compute environment to best match your workload's profile.
+   * <strong>Re-evaluate compute needs based on metrics</strong> - Use system-level metrics to identify the behavior and requirements of  workloads over time.
+Evaluate workload needs by comparing the available resources with these requirements and make changes to  compute environment to best match each workload's profile.
 For example, over time a system might be observed to be more memory-intensive than initially thought, so moving to a different instance family or size could improve both performance and efficiency.

-3. How do you select your storage solution?
+3. How do you select storage solutions?

-   * <strong>Understand storage characteristics and requirements</strong> - Understand the different characteristics (for example, shareable, file size, cache size, access patterns, latency, throughput, and persistence of data) that are required to select the services that best fit your workload, such as object storage, block storage, file storage, or instance storage.
+   * <strong>Understand storage characteristics and requirements</strong> - Understand the different characteristics (for example, shareable, file size, cache size, access patterns, latency, throughput, and persistence of data) that are required to select the services that best fit the workload, such as object storage, block storage, file storage, or instance storage.

    * <strong>Evaluate available configuration options</strong> - Evaluate the various characteristics and configuration options and how they relate to storage.
-Understand where and how to use provisioned IOPS, SSDs, magnetic storage, object storage, archival storage, or ephemeral storage to optimize storage space and performance for your workload.
+Understand where and how to use provisioned IOPS, SSDs, magnetic storage, object storage, archival storage, or ephemeral storage to optimize storage space and performance for eadh workload.

-   * <strong>Make decisions based on access patterns and metrics</strong> - Choose storage systems based on your workload's access patterns and configure them by determining how the workload accesses data.
+   * <strong>Make decisions based on access patterns and metrics</strong> - Choose storage systems based on each workload's access patterns and configure them by determining how the workload accesses data.
 Increase storage efficiency by choosing object storage over block storage.
-Configure the storage options you choose to match your data access patterns.
+Configure the storage options you choose to match  data access patterns.

-4. How do you select your database solution?
+4. How do you select database solutions?

-   * <strong>Understand data characteristics</strong> - Understand the different characteristics of data in your workload.
+   * <strong>Understand data characteristics</strong> - Understand the different characteristics of data in each workload.
 Determine if the workload requires transactions, how it interacts with data, and what its performance demands are.
-Use this data to select the best performing database approach for your workload (for example, relational databases, NoSQL Key-value, document, wide column, graph, time series, or in-memory storage).
+Use this data to select the best performing database approach for each workload (for example, relational databases, NoSQL Key-value, document, wide column, graph, time series, or in-memory storage).

-   * <strong>Evaluate the available options</strong> - Evaluate the services and storage options that are available as part of the selection process for your workload's storage mechanisms.
+   * <strong>Evaluate the available options</strong> - Evaluate the services and storage options that are available as part of the selection process for each workload's storage mechanisms.
 Understand how, and when, to use a given service or system for data storage.
 Learn about available configuration options that can optimize database performance or efficiency, such as provisioned IOPs, memory and compute resources, and caching.

    * <strong>Collect and record database performance metrics</strong> - Use tools, libraries, and systems that record performance measurements related to database performance.
 For example, measure transactions per second, slow queries, or system latency introduced when accessing the database.
-Use this data to understand the performance of your database systems.
+Use this data to understand the performance of database systems.

    * <strong>Choose data storage based on access patterns</strong> - Use the access patterns of the workload to decide which services and technologies to use.
 For example, utilize a relational database for workloads that require transactions, or a key-value store that provides higher throughput but is eventually consistent where applicable.

    * <strong>Optimize data storage based on access patterns and metrics</strong> - Use performance characteristics and access patterns that optimize how data is stored or queried to achieve the best possible performance.
 Measure how optimizations such as indexing, key distribution, data warehouse design, or caching strategies impact system performance or overall efficiency.

-5. How do you configure your networking solution?
+5. How do you configure networking solutions?

    * <strong>Understand how networking impacts performance</strong> - Analyze and understand how network-related decisions impact workload performance.
 For example, network latency often impacts the user experience, and using the wrong protocols can starve network capacity through excessive overhead.